caituo27/caituo27.github.io/_posts/2024/06/2024-06-28-angular-cdk-tutorial-automatically-resizing-textareas.md

 <img src="{{ '/assets/img/content/uploads/2024/06-28/demo-3.gif' | relative_url }}" alt="Example of the cdkTextareaAutosize directive partially functioning but without the proper styles" width="712" height="932" style="width: 100%; height: auto;">
 </div>

-So, it looks like it's not working properly, buut there’s a simple fix for these issues.
+So, it looks like it's not working properly, but there’s a simple fix for these issues.

 ### Including Angular CDK Auto-size Styles for Proper textarea Height Calculation